MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/05/devtools-113.md

 <!-- ====================================================================== -->
-## The Node types filter in the Memory tool now only displays in the Summary view of a heap snapshot
+## The Node Types filter in the Memory tool now only displays in the Summary view of a heap snapshot

 <!-- Subtitle: todo. -->